Dentist Durham NC

 Emergency Dentistry

 Dental trauma, broken dental restorations, and lost teeth are dental emergencies that can be treated in our Durham dental office.
-If you have just lost a tooth or broken a dental restoration, contact our office so we can schedule an appointment for you.
+If you have just lost a tooth or broken a dental restoration, contact our office so we can schedule an appointment.
 Emergency dental care helps prevent further oral health complications.
 To learn more about what to do in a dental emergency and how we can help, see Emergency Dentistry.

 Family Dentistry